 Breast Lift (Mastopexy)

-Considered one of the best plastic surgeons in the Carolinas, Dr. Ram Kalus has built his great reputation by making women feel confident about their breasts and their bodies.
+Considered one of the top plastic surgeons in the Carolinas, Dr. Ram Kalus has built his great reputation by making women feel confident about their breasts and their bodies.
 After undergoing surgery, his breast lift patients enjoy the benefits of more youthful breasts with improved contour and greater self-confidence.

 Why Breast Lift Surgery?

 As you age, the skin of your breasts may lose some of its elasticity and cause a sagging appearance.
 Pregnancy and lactation, weight fluctuations, and heredity all have a significant impact on a woman’s breasts.
 Many women consider breast lift surgery when their breasts become pendulous, lose firmness, or have nipples and areolas (the dark pigmented skin surrounding the nipples) that fall or point below the breast crease.
 Some women even opt for a breast lift with the addition of breast implants to replace volume that may have been lost with age or after childbirth.
 In a breast lift surgery, also called a mastopexy, the surgeon removes excess skin and tightens the surrounding tissue to raise and reshape the breasts.
 Although milk ducts and nipples can remain intact after a breast lift surgery, if a woman has naturally shaped breasts that are looser or more saggy than desirable, she may choose to undergo the operation before having children.
 A breast lift should not affect your ability to breastfeed; however, be sure to discuss your plans for breastfeeding when consulting with Dr. Kalus about breast lift surgery.